The Last Judgment (Kavertzas)

 The Last Judgment also known as The Second Coming is an egg tempera painting by Francheskos Kavertzas.
-His artistic period was during the first part of the 17th century.
+His artistic period was during the first half of the 17th century.
 Seven of his works survived, five were signed.
-He was a member of the late Cretan School.
+He was a member of the late Cretan school.
 The Last Judgment painted by Georgios Klontzas inspired countless Cretan artists, Kavertzas was one of them.
 Kavertzas's painting In You Rejoiceth strongly resembles Klontzas's In Thee Rejoiceth.
 Leos Moskos was also inspired by Klontzas's work.
 He also painted a similar version of The Last Judgment.
 The final judgment is the last judgment of every person on earth.
 The painting is a pictural representation of that event.
 The Kavertzas The Last Judgment is unique because it features a nun.
 Her name was Evgenia Trapezontiopoulla.
 According to records on March 9, 1641, the nun could not afford to pay for the painting.
 Kavertzas and the nun bartered instead.
 The painting is part of the collection of the Hellenic Institute of Venice in Italy.